8 ways to reduce weight on our cross country racing MTB

 It is a simple fact that 2 athletes in the same shape riding similar equipment at similar weights in a race will be hindered by excess bicycle weight, all other things being equal.

-You will quickly discover that after you make some big weight gains, it becomes extremely expensive to continue shaving the grams off you XC racing mountain bike.
+You will quickly discover that after you make some big weight reductions, it becomes extremely expensive to continue shaving the grams off your XC racing mountain bike.

 For instance, once all rotational weight is reduced, you will begin with small non-rotating components, like stems, bars, etc and this becomes a very expensive proposition to shave a few grams here and there.

-Here is our list of components / gear you should address first reduce those extra grams and turn you overweight XC mountain bike
+Here is our list of components / gear you should address first to reduce those extra grams and turn your overweight XC mountain bike lighter.

 8 Smartest Ways to Reduce Weight: